zlice/fallout3_speed_disect/README.md

 ![mtff_ptr2_pos](./img/mtff_mem_ptr2_pos.png)

 The first one has a `animation size` (17 hex) and a `chunk size` (10 hex).
-There are 17, 10 chunks (170 bytes total)
+There are 17 chunks of 10 (170 bytes total)

 ![mtff_ptr1_sz](./img/mtff_mem_ptr1_sizes.png)

-This was nice to know, but SC was still unexplainable.
+This info was nice to know, but SC was still unexplainable.
 And trying to reverse every animation and data type seemed out of the question.

+I started asking different questions.
-What happens when these values get loaded - and where do they get loaded?
+What happens when these values get loaded?
+Where do they get loaded?
 Maybe animation lengths or sizes are corrupted?

 # Quickload (Load with a wrapper)